adamwespiser/analytics/README.md

 ```

 #### Heroku Deploy
-For the analytics server...
+For the analytics server.
+0. Make sure a production DB is set up, and that the migrations/db set up have been successfully performed.
+This can be done by getting the prod config, and running `source [production config] && stack exec -- analytics-migrations`.
 1. Set up heroku project
 2. use the haskell build pack `$ heroku buildpacks:set https://github.com/mfine/heroku-buildpack-stack --app {project_name}`
-3. In heroku, set environment variables, API_KEY, CORS_ORIGIN, DBCONN
+3. In heroku, set environment variables, API_KEY, CORS_ORIGIN, DBCONN.
+Note, on heroku, the environmental variable `PORT` has to be set by the heroku environment.
+4. on cmd line, `$ heroku git:remote -a [project-name]`